Aquaculture in Chile: Ecological impact

-The industry has suffered a severe recession since the sudden appearance and outbreak of infectious salmon anemia in 2007 coupled with the Late-2000s financial crisis.
-This has led the crisis to have been labeled "the perfect storm" by a Chilean salmon executive.
+The industry suffered during the Great Recession, which coincided with a sudden appearance and outbreak of infectious salmon anemia in 2007.
 Atlantic salmon production in Chile has fallen from 400,000 to 100,000 tonnes from 2005 to 2010.
-By 2009 a salmon executive expected production to go back to the 2007 levels within four years.
+By 2009, a salmon executive expected production to go back to the 2007 levels within four years.
 The 2007 infection led to more stringent sanitary regulations.

+The nets of the salmon cages have occasionally killed endangered whales as it happened in 2020 with a sei whale near Guaitecas Archipelago.

 Harmful algal blooms and industrial salmon aquaculture

 Studies undertaken by marine biologists aim to verify the link between the waste generated by the salmon industry in the Chilean oceanic waters and the outbreak of the highly toxic red tide harmful algal blooms in the region.
-Following this outbreak, from 2016 and 2018, 40 thousand tons of salmon were lost following fatal health issues (0,9% of the total salmons cultivated in Chilean seawaters), but salmon producers deny the direct link between their activities and the red tide outbreak.
+Following this outbreak, from 2016 and 2018, 40 thousand tons of salmon were lost following fatal health issues (0.9% of the total salmon cultivated in Chilean seawaters), but salmon producers deny the direct link between their activities and the red tide outbreak.